 How to Fight Wrongful Chargeback Claims

-- Repair the Issue Through Customer Service: The most effective method of dispute resolution occurs before the chargeback process, and it involves resolving the claim between the merchant and the cardholder.
+First, try to repair the Issue Through Customer Service.
+The most effective method of dispute resolution occurs before the chargeback process, and it involves resolving the claim between the merchant and the cardholder.
 Instead of initiating the laborious review system, attempt to prevent the customer dispute through refunds, store credits, or other client-centric options.
 This practice is very useful for chargeback claims of small monetary amounts.

-- Use Merchant Purchase Inquiries: Some credit cards offer fast-tracked dispute resolution for businesses that prevent the chargeback process where you can supply additional information such as transactions records or receipts before an official review, helping eliminate many chargebacks made in error.
+Second, use Merchant Purchase Inquiries.
+Some credit cards offer fast-tracked dispute resolution for businesses that prevent the chargeback process where you can supply additional information such as transactions records or receipts before an official review, helping eliminate many chargebacks made in error.

 Do Customers Always Win Chargeback Fraud Claims?